emwjacobson/ESP32_Playboard/README.md

 ## TODO

+- JTAG Header
-- Add JLCJLCJLCJLC to PCB somewhere
+- Add some GPIO LEDs!
 - Fill out the README more!
-- Add some GPIO LEDs!